Alipsa/renjin-test-maven-plugin/README.md

 - sourceDirectory
     - where the main R scripts are, defaults to "${project.basedir}/src/main/R"
 - printSuccess
-    - excho "Success" after each test is successful, defaults to false
+    - echo "Success" after each test is successful, defaults to false
+- replaceStringsWhenCopy
+    - replace string occurrences in the R scripts when they are copied from the src to target this is useful if you created a plugin to GNU R and Renjin so you can replace the library name in the tests to include the group name (see example below).
+You can have as many <property></property> blocks as you want.

 Example of overriding a few parameters:
 ```xml
     <build>